xiantang/coach.nvim/README.md

 # coach.nvim

-Coach is a plugin for [Neovim](https://neovim.io/) 帮助你找到不好的 vim 使用习惯，帮助你改正它们，用更少的按键完成更多的事情。 for example, When u are typing `jjjj` or `kkkk` in normal mode, coach will remind you that you can use `4j` or `4k` instead.
+Coach is a plugin for Neovim designed to help you identify and correct inefficient Vim usage habits, thereby enabling you to accomplish more tasks with fewer keystrokes.
+For instance, if you find yourself repetitively typing 'jjjj' or 'kkkk' in normal mode, Coach will gently remind you that you can use '4j' or '4k' instead.
+By adopting these efficient practices, you can enhance your productivity and streamline your coding experience.
 ## Installation

 ```lua